Managing Energy Trading Positions: What an Energy Trader looks for

 When it comes to securing an energy contract, a key consideration is what type of contract your business needs.
 And although we offer all types of contracts, we recommend flexible energy contracts for a lot of our clients.
-That’s because when an Energy Trader adopts a flexible purchasing strategy, they can make all the difference when it comes to optimising energy costs and mitigating risks.
+That’s because when an Energy Trader adopts a flexible purchasing strategy, they can make all the difference in managing energy trading positions, optimising costs, and mitigating risks.

-But what is it that an energy trader looks for to determine the best time to manage positions?
-Well, there are three main areas, fundamental analysis, technical analysis, and risk management.
+But what exactly does an energy trader look for when determining the best time to manage energy trading positions?
+The answer lies in three key areas: fundamental analysis, technical analysis, and risk management.

 Fundamental analysis